Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Faltings' Trace Map

 We use \cite[Lemma 2.1.4]{C} to see that it is sufficient to check the equality on some non-empty open subset $U\subset X$.
 In particular, it is sufficient to check equality on the open $\X^\sm_C$ that is non-empty as $\X$ has reduced special fiber.
-Therefore, we can assume that $\X$ is smooth.
-Moreover, we can localize $\X$ even further to assume that it is affine and has a finite \'etale morphism to $\wdh{\bf{G}}^d_{\O_C}$.
-The latter is achieved by \cite[Lemma 4.9]{Bhatt-spec}. \\
+Therefore, we can replace $\X$ with $\X^\sm$ to assume that $\X$ is smooth.
+Moreover, we can localize $\X$ even further to assume that it is affine and has a finite \'etale morphism to $\wdh{\bf{G}}^d_{m, \O_C}$.
+The latter is achieved by \cite[Lemma 4.9]{Bhatt-spec}.

 {\it Step 3.
-Proof in the case a smooth model $\X$ with ``good coordinates''}: So now we can assume that the formal $\O_C$-scheme $\X=\Spf A$ is affine and comes with a finite \'etale morphism $\mf\colon \Spf A \to \wdh{\bf{G}}^d_{\O_C}$.
-Now we note that the map $\Phi^1_\X$ is \'etale local on $\X$ by \cite[Corollary 8.13]{BMS1} and the discussion after the proof of \cite[Lemma 8.16]{BMS1}.
-Therefore, the map $(\Phi^1_\X)_C$ is local on the \'etale topology of $\X$\footnote{We do not know at the moment if this map is \'etale local on $X=\X_C$.}.
-The morphism $\rm{Sch}^1$ is \'etale local on $X$ by it construction as it comes from a morphism of coherent sheaves in the \'etale topology.
-Thus, we reduce the question to the case $\X=\wdh{\bf{G}}_m^d$.
-In that case, we argue by an explicit computation after ``trivializing'' all sheaves involved in the diagram.
+Reduce to $\X=\wdh{\bf{G}}_m$}: We assume that $\X$ admits a finite \'etale map $\wdh{\bf{G}}^d_m$.
+We first note that $\Phi^1_\X$ is \'etale local on $\X$ by Remark~\ref{rmk:etale-local-phi} (alternatively, see \cite[Corollary 8.13]{BMS1} and the discussion after the proof of \cite[Lemma 8.16]{BMS1}).
+The morphism $\rm{Sch}^1$ is \'etale local on $X$ by its construction as it comes from a morphism of coherent sheaves in the \'etale topology.
+Thus, it suffices to prove the claim for $\X=\wdh{\bf{G}}_m^d$.
+Now one uses (the twisted version of) Lemma~\ref{lemma:kunneth-scholze} and Remark~\ref{rmk:kunneth-phi} to reduce to $\X=\bf{G}_m$.